Interview with Georg M.

 For the past 18 years, I have been working as a technical developer for CIB at the customer’s site.

-What do you like best about CIB?
+What do you like most about CIB?

 It’s hard to sum up a quarter of a century of experience in one sentence.
 The best way to describe it is probably “the uncomplicated, collegial atmosphere”.
 Despite the fact that I work directly for the customer, there are always opportunities to network with colleagues through the company’s leisure activities.
 Whether at bowling evenings, joint dinners or even weekends or the annual end-of-year party that CIB organises for the employees.